Dynamic thermalization on noisy quantum hardware: Error mitigation

 \section{Error mitigation}

-Running a time evolution of a quantum-mechanical system on noisy NISQ devices, like IBM quantum computers, is susceptible to noise, generating output errors due to multiple sources.
+Simulating the time evolution of a quantum-mechanical system on noisy NISQ devices, like IBMQ quantum computers, is susceptible to noise, generating output errors due to multiple sources.
 On IBMQ devices, it is known that errors stem principally from imperfect measurements, and from the application of imperfect two-qubit entangling gates, in our case, CNOT gates.

-{\it Measurement errors.---} To mitigate measurement errors, we execute every circuit with a sampling of $1000$ shots and correct the outcome using the readout error correction technique that involves matrix inversion through the iterative Bayesian unfolding method \cite{Nachman2020}.
+{\bf Measurement errors.} To mitigate measurement errors, we execute every circuit with a sampling of $1000$ shots and correct the outcome using the readout error correction technique that involves matrix inversion through the iterative Bayesian unfolding method \cite{Nachman2020}.

-{\it Randomized compiling.---} To mitigate errors arising from the two-qubit gates application, we aim to simplify the noise structure, which allows for the implementation of efficient error mitigation techniques.
+{\bf Randomized compiling.} To mitigate errors arising from the two-qubit gates application, we aim to simplify the noise structure, which allows for the implementation of efficient error mitigation techniques.
 To do so, we follow the randomized compiling (RC) approach \cite{Kern2005, Wallman2016, Hashim2021} which enables one to transform any coherent noise affecting CNOT gates into an effective incoherent Pauli noise channel \cite{Cai2019}.
 RC entails generating alternative versions of the quantum circuit of interest, in which every CNOT gate is dressed with Pauli gates acting on individual qubits and drawn randomly from a set of Pauli matrices.
 These Pauli matrices are drawn in such a way that the dressed CNOT gates are still logically equivalent to an isolated CNOT gate, so that every alternative version of the circuit still implements the same unitary operation.
 The measured expectation values stemming from each randomly compiled circuit are then averaged, yielding the expectation value that one would have obtained if all CNOT gates were only affected by a purely incoherent noise channel.